FROSTmatic-hub/networking/README.md

 ## Contents
 - `networking/note-day1.md` - Day 1: ARP discovery & ping (with screenshot).
-- `images/day1/` - Screenshots for Day 1.
-- `images/day2/` - Screenshots for Day 2.
+- `images/` - Screenshots for Days.
 - `outputs/` - Detailed outputs of scan in Text Format.

 ## How to use this repo